 Robben was joined by team-mate Toni Kroos at Thursday's press conference and the midfielder - who continues to be linked with a summer move to Manchester United - gave his thoughts on the prospect of sealing back-to-back Bundesliga titles.

 "For us it doesn't matter when we are champions," he said.
-"It is important we stay in the rhythm and not let up in any game.
+"It is important we stay in the rhythm and not let up in any game."

-He added: "This year we have the eight top teams in Europe in the quarter-finals and I'm looking forward to two great games."
+And, when quizzed about the Champions League draw, he added: "This year we have the eight top teams in Europe in the quarter-finals and I'm looking forward to two great games."